Water Lily Control

 Water Lily

-Before carrying out a treatment program, you will need to first be certain that you are dealing with Water Lily and not some other weed.
-Careless identification can lead to using the wrong treatment methods which can be a waste of time and money.
-Below we shared identifying characteristics to know what Water Lily looks like:
+Before carrying out a treatment program, you will need first to be certain that you are dealing with water lily and not some other weed.
+Careless identification can lead to using the wrong treatment methods, which can waste time and money.
+Below, we shared identifying characteristics to know what a water lily looks like:

-• Water Lilies are easy to identify as they are one of the more common floating plants people recognize.
-Their leaves emerge on flexible stalks from rhizomes that are on the thicker and larger side.
+• Water lilies are easy to identify as they are one of the more common floating plants people recognize.
+Their leaves emerge on flexible stalks from rhizomes on the thicker and larger side.

-• The leaves are more round than the heart-shaped ones you tend to see in drawings or cartoons and are brightly colored green.
-Water Lilies are between 6 to 12 inches in diameter with the slit about 1/3 the length of the leaf.
+• The leaves are round than the heart-shaped ones you tend to see in drawings or cartoons and are brightly colored green.
+Water lilies are between 6 to 12 inches in diameter, with the slit about 1/3 the length of the leaf.

-• Water Lily leaves typically float on the waters surface.
+• Water lily leaves typically float on the water's surface.
 Flowers arise on separate stalks and have bright white petals with yellow centers.
-The flowers may float or stick above the water and each opens in the morning and closes in the afternoon.
-The flowers are very fragrant.
-White Water Lily can spread from seeds or the rhizomes.
+The flowers may float or stick above the water, and each opens in the morning and closes in the afternoon.
+They are very fragrant.
+White water lilies can spread from seeds or rhizomes.

-Use the description and image above help you to identify whether the weed growing in your pond is Water Lily.
-If you need help identify the plant, contact us with a close-up high-quality photo of the plant and we will respond back with the correct plant identification.
+The description and image above can help you identify whether the weed growing in your pond is a water lily.
+If you need help identifying the plant, contact us with a close-up, high-quality photo of the plant, and we will respond with the correct plant identification.

 Inspection